ethandu7/cmpe283/Assignment2/README.md

   Setup the enviornment with VirtualBox and Ubuntu .
 Forked the torvalds/linux repo and built a local version of kernel, and then made changes to cpuid.c file by adding code into "kvm_emulate_cpuid" function to caputer the numbers we need.
 I also setup the nested VM and implemented the test program to conduct the test.

 * Su Yuan(014557660)
+  Setup the enviornment with VirtualBox and Ubuntu on MacOS.
+Forked the torvalds/linux repo and built a local version of kernel.
+Made changes to vmx.c file.
+Setup the nested VM.
+Implemented the test program to conduct the test.
+Debugged the program.